tundish/balladeer/balladeer/doc/types.rst

 themselves.

 Balladeer tries to minimize the number of classes you need to learn.
-It's less than a dozen in total.
+It's about a dozen in total.

 Here are two which are fundamental to the Balladeer philosophy.
 We will see them in use soon.
 So let's get some